,

 Best Time to Visit Thailand with Children

 The best time to visit Thailand with children strongly depends on where you’re going.
 Thailand is a large country, and the climate varies significantly by region.
 While it may be the rainy season on one island, travel conditions elsewhere can be perfect.
-Below, you’ll find what to expect per region.

 • September & October → wetter, but often quieter and greener